phy1729/ircv3-specifications/extensions/message-tags.md

 Names which contain a slash character (`/`) designate a vendor-specific tag namespace.
 These names are prefixed by a valid DNS domain name.
+The suffix SHOULD be a non-empty sequence of ascii letters, digits, hyphens ('-').

 For example: `znc.in/server-time`.